 The US-ITER project at ORNL is engaged in collaborative research with us to qualify structural and electrical materials used in the fusion reactor's large magnets.
 Two reports on conduit alloy research conducted at NHMFL for US-ITER, have been presented at the 2011 and 2009 CEC/ICMC Conferences.
 For details, see Cold Work Study on a 316LN Modified Alloy for the ITER TF Coil Conduit, presented at the 2011 conference, and Mechanical Properties of Modified JK2LB for Nb3Sn CICC Applications, presented at the 2009 conference.

 Both magnet projects require the use of specialty alloy 316LN in high cyclic fatigue stress applications.
 The limited database available prompted the generation of the 4 K fatigue data presented at the 2009 CEC/ICMC Conference.
 For details, see Fatigue Properties of Modified 316LN Stainless Steel at 4 K for High Field Cable-in-Conduit Applications (PDF, 352 KB), presented at the 2009 CEC/ICMC Conference.

-For more information on superconductor research, please contact Bob Walsh.
+For more information on superconductor research and MS&T research, please contact Jun Lu.